 In this set of experiments, concept drift is not present in data and all attributes are numerical.
 For the sake of comparison, decision lists generated by C4.5Rules are included.
 For every database, 10-fold cross validation is repeated ten times shuffling the examples so that they are ordered randomly each time.
-Since noise is not present in data, the minimum purity per rule is set with an user parameter from the prediction accuracy obtained by C4.5Rules with values between 80% and 100%.
+Since noise is not present in data, the minimum purity per rule is set with an user parameter from the prediction accuracy obtained by C4.5Rules.
 The maximum growth is increased as prediction accuracy does, being it fixed when the number of rules surpasses the size of the model provided by C4.5Rules.
-Tables 1 and 2 show the average values and standard deviations for one hundred executions.
-The number of examples per rule and the maximum growth are showed in Table 3.
-Values about accuracy, learning time, and number of rules that are marked with $\star$ or $\bullet$ in Columns b/w - better/worse - involve an improvement or loss respectively according to t-student with significance $\alpha = 0.05$ .
+Table 1 shows the average values for one hundred executions.
+Standard deviations of number of rules (NR), number of examples per rule (ER), and maximum growth (MG) are omitted due to space constraints.
+Values about accuracy and number of rules that are marked with \star or \bullet mean an improvement or loss respectively according to t-student with significance $\alpha = 0.05$.